 - V2X Service Info: the information about V2X Service(s) to be removed (e.g. PSID(s) or ITS-AID(s)).

+c) To add any PC5 QoS Flow(s) in the existing PC5 unicast link:

+- V2X Service Info: the information about V2X Service(s) to be modified (e.g. PSID(s) or ITS-AID(s)).

+- QoS Info: the information about PC5 QoS Flow(s) to be added.
+For each PC5 QoS Flow, the PFI and the corresponding PC5 QoS parameters (i.e. PQI and conditionally other parameters such as MFBR/GFBR, etc).

-c) To modify any PC5 QoS Flow(s) in the existing PC5 unicast link:
+d) To modify any existing PC5 QoS Flow(s) in the existing PC5 unicast link:

 - QoS Info: the information about PC5 QoS Flow(s) to be modified.
 For each PC5 QoS Flow, the PFI and the corresponding PC5 QoS parameters (i.e. PQI and conditionally other parameters such as MFBR/GFBR, etc).

+e) To remove any existing PC5 QoS Flow(s) in the existing PC5 unicast link:

+- QoS Info: the PFIs to be removed.

 2. UE-2 responds with a Link Modification Accept message.